avicoder/avicoder.github.io/_posts/2016-21-07-Twitter-Vine-Source-code-dump.md

 subtitle: "6 Seconds are not enough"
 date: 2016-07-22 10:00:00
 ---

+**The following post provides details only about the process I followed to procure the source code of Vine.
+I have not and will not disclose the source code because it's AGAINST THE LAW!!!**

 Hello Hackers!

 Today I am going to disclose a long awaited bug, which I found in *Twitter's Vine*.